About The Open Heart Project Sangha

 - Get started with a 7-Day Meditation Quickstart audio program.

 - A daily guided audio meditation delivered right to your inbox.
 Each session is preceded by a very short inspirational quote and then you can meditate for 10, 20, 30, 40, 50, or even 60 minutes!
 (A gong will sound at every 10 minute increment.)
 These audio meditations can be downloaded for use whenever and wherever you like.

 - Access to our archives.
-At this point, there are over 1,000 videos in the OHP archives and as a Sangha member, you have access to them all.
+Hundreds of videos in the OHP archives and as a Sangha member, you have access to them all.

 - One new in-depth spiritual life lesson video per month.
-On the first Friday of each month, I will send you a more in-depth dharma talk such as I give when I teach in person—but instead of you having to come to me, I will come to you!
+Attend a monthly live class with me to ask questions and share reflections.
 I am really, really excited to offer you more of what I’ve been taught from some of the most realized and brilliant dharma teachers in the world.
 This longer format will allow me to do so.

-- Free access to all the four-week programs I teach online.
+- Free access to many of the four-week programs I teach online.

 - Access to a private forum and Facebook group.